AlaBouali/ubel/easm/README.md

   with a per-finding modal listing every page that referenced a shared script.
 A "not scanned" panel lists URLs that couldn't be fetched, so an empty result is never mistaken for a clean one
+- **Misconfigurations tab** — findings from
+  [Misconfiguration checks](#misconfiguration-checks), one row per rule id (e.g. `missing-hsts`, `exposed-git-directory`) rather than one per occurrence — each row shows severity, category (Exposed File / WordPress / TLS-SSL / Security Headers), and how many distinct hosts it was seen on.
+  Filterable by severity, category, and free text; a per-finding modal lists every occurrence (host, URL, description, evidence, remediation).
+An errors panel lists probes that couldn't complete, same pattern as Secrets' "not scanned" panel
 - Dedicated Compliance tab — one card per framework, same shape as every other UBEL module's compliance tab
 - **Detailed Stats tab**, same idea as the SAST/SCA reports': target